Geospatial analysis of toponyms in geotagged social media posts: Data

 As of 2019, Japan is divided into 47 prefectures as the first level of administrative division, and \num{1741} municipalities (cities, towns, villages, and twenty-three special wards of Tokyo) as the second level of division.
 In addition, some large cities, referred to as ``designated cities'', have administrative, non-autonomous subdivisions known as wards.
 Prefectures are sometimes grouped into seven to thirteen regions, although regions are not official administrative units, and the name and extent of each region can be ambiguous.

+From the full sample of the \num{276} million geotagged posts, we extract the subset of posts that contains each of 24 Japanese toponyms that refer to regions, prefectures, cities, and wards (special wards of Tokyo Metropolis and wards of designated cities) in Japan.
+The list of toponyms sampled in this work and the administrative areas they refer to can be found in Fig~\ref{fig:toponym_map}.

+Even if the text of a post contains a string that matches a toponym, it does not necessarily mean that the user is referring to the place it denotes.
+For instance, the name of the city Hiroshima is a substring of the name of another city Kitahiroshima, which is located over \SI{1200}{km} away.
+As a result, posts containing \emph{Hiroshima} include not only posts that refer to Hiroshima but also posts that mention Kitahiroshima.
+To separate the references to Hiroshima from the references to Kitahiroshima, we need to exclude the posts containing \emph{Kitahiroshima}.
+For each of the 24 toponyms we study in this paper, we discounted the posts that include the names of other regions, prefectures, cities with a population larger than \num{50000}, or wards that contain the toponym as a substring.
+We provide further details in Supporting Information.

-From the full sample of the \num{277} million geotagged posts, we extract the subset of posts that contains each of 24 Japanese toponyms that refers to regions, prefectures, cities, and wards (special wards of Tokyo Metropolis and wards of designated cities) in Japan.
-The list of toponyms sampled in this work and the locations of administrative divisions they refer to can be found in Fig~\ref{fig:toponym_map}.
-In addition, we extracted posts that contain twelve common Japanese nouns and six Japanese toponyms that refer to places outside Japan.
-We call these samples for individual keywords (toponyms and nouns) as \emph{keyword subsamples}.
-In the following, we use only the information about the number of posts tagged inside each grid cell for each sample, and disregard the content of the text or user information.
+In addition to these domestic toponyms, we extracted posts that contain twelve common Japanese nouns and six Japanese toponyms that refer to places outside Japan to construct reference datasets.
+We refer to the samples for individual keywords (toponyms and nouns) as \emph{keyword subsamples}.
+In the following, we only use the information about the number of posts tagged inside each grid cell for each sample, and disregard the content of the text or user information.
 Refer to Table~\ref{tab:variables} for the notation and definition of variables used in this work.